fridayowl/bedrock-examples/README.md

    pip install -r requirements.txt
 3. **Configure AWS credentials:** Ensure your AWS credentials are set up in ~/.aws/credentials or use environment variables.

+4. **Run the script:**

+## Amazon Titan and Nova Canvas Model Example for Background Removal
-4. **Run the script:** Replace "demo.jpeg" in the script with your image file path and execute:
+Replace "demo.jpeg" in the script with your image file path and execute:

 Amazon Titan Model Example
    ```bash